StoichkaShileva/javascript-homework-telerik/README.md

-# javascript-homework-telerik
+# Telerik Academy - JavaScript Fundamentals

-JavaScript Fundamentals Homework - Telerik Academy
+Homework for the course